 If you’ve got upcoming school costs and you haven’t secured a Canada Student Loan or personal loan yet, you may find it useful to charge books, electronics, or bills to your credit card in the interim.
 Credit cards can be a useful tool when you need to make purchases but don’t have cash available to pay for them.
 If you plan to carry a balance, consider getting a low interest credit card, like the HSBC +Rewards™ Mastercard®.

 This card has a low 11.9% interest rate and no minimum income qualifier, making it an excellent option for students.
 That way, if you must carry a balance, you’re paying a lot less in interest charges.
-What’s also great is you earn points on every eligible purchase you make, and you can put your points towards your credit card balance or stash it away in an HSBC savings account.
+What’s also great is you earn points on every eligible purchase you make (2x Rewards on eligible dining and entertainment and 1 Point for every dollar spent on everything else), and you can put your points towards your credit card balance or stash it away in an HSBC savings account.

-Additionally, new cardholders can earn 20,000 Points ($100 travel value) PLUS a full annual fee rebate for the Primary Cardholder for the first year ($25 value).* Must apply by December 28, 2020.
-Conditions Apply.
+As a Welcome Offer, earn 30,000 Points ($150 travel value) PLUS a full annual fee rebate for the Primary Cardholder for the first year ($25 value).
+Must apply by March 29, 2021.
+Conditions Apply*.

 A credit card with a lower interest rate will result in fewer interest charges and will be easier to pay off.
 It’s important to remember that credit cards are useful as a short-term cash source, but you shouldn’t use them to carry debt long-term.
 Ideally, you’d pay off your credit card debt every month to avoid interest charges.
 Read more smart strategies on how to get out of credit card debt.